AzureAD/azure-activedirectory-library-for-dotnet/core/src/SharingCode.md

 ### Exposing types from Core

-We currently do not expose anything public from Core, but if we do, we need to do a bit more work to play nice with customer solutions that use both ADAL and MSAL.
+We currently do not expose anything public from Core, and we should not do this unless we discuss it first.

+In the future, if we decide to expose public types from core, we need to do a bit more work to play nice with customer solutions that use both ADAL and MSAL.
 Consider the scenario where we'd like to expose:

 ```csharp
 namespace core